Corporate Social Responsibility

-To learn more, download our Fiscal Year 2015 Corporate Social Responsibility Report.
+To learn more, download our Fiscal Year 2017 Sustainability Report.

-The Fiscal Year 2015 ModusLink Corporate Social Responsibility report was recently reviewed and approved by the Global Reporting Initiative (GRI).
+The Fiscal Year 2017 ModusLink Sustainability Report was reviewed and approved by the Global Reporting Initiative (GRI).
 The GRI is a network-based organization that produces a comprehensive sustainability reporting framework that is widely used around the world.

 - Consider environmental concerns and impacts in our decision-making processes.

 - Promote environmental awareness among our employees and encourage them to work in an environmentally responsible manner.